 Skills matrix development

-Create a matrix mapping each employee's capabilities to required tasks using HR software.
+Map each employee’s capabilities to required tasks using HR software.
 Include certifications, training completed, experience levels, and demonstrated competencies.
 This becomes the foundation for skills-based rostering decisions.

 Task-skill matching

 Identify which tasks require which skill levels.
 Not every task needs your most experienced staff.
-Roster senior staff for complex work and junior staff for routine tasks— avoiding the cost of over-qualification while ensuring capability.
+Roster senior staff for complex work and junior staff for routine tasks — avoiding the cost of over-qualification while ensuring capability.

 Cross-training investment